ZachWatkins/zachwatkins.github.io/portfolio/phaser-game/index.md

 This is a simple game demo using the Phaser 3 browser game framework.
 It's a learning exercise to decide if it's simple and performant enough for the spare moments I find to work on something fun like this.

+Use your cursor keys to move the square around the screen, and click the screen to rotate the square to face the click location using the face of the square closest to the click.

 <div id="app" class="relative">
   <div id="game-container"></div>
   <div id="console" style="white-space:pre;margin-top:1rem;"></div>